isaacfungg/obsidian/Mortgage Broker Course/Lesson 4.md

 The _Strata Property Act_ has rules that determine the minimum contributions to a strata corporation’s contingency reserve fund.

 Strata corporations have several assets that may be used to secure loans, including real property, cash reserves, and accounts receivable

+#### Strata Plan
+Every plan must include the following:
+* A unique registration number
+* The boundaries of the land
+* The location of any buildings
+* A drawing distinguishing the strata lots from one another by numbers or letters in consecutive order
+* The area of each strata lot in square meters
+* Schedule of Unit Entitlement
+* A schedule of Voting Rights if there is at lest one non-residential strata lot
+* Any bylaws that differ in any respect from standard Bylaws